dhis2/dhis2-docs/src/commonmark/en/content/developer/web-api.md

     POST PUT /api/maintenance/softDeletedTrackedEntityInstanceRemoval

 Drop SQL views will drop all SQL views in the database.
-Note that it will not delete the DHIS 2 SQL view entities.
+Note that it will not delete the DHIS2 SQL view entities.

     POST PUT /api/maintenance/sqlViewsDrop